 Howley Hayes Architects produced a detailed report outlining the action to be taken and quantifying the cost.
 The initial cost of the project suggested that the church could be conserved entirely at a cost of €1,000,000.
 Unfortunately due to unforeseen but vital repairs to the masonry and the windows, we are now looking at a project cost of €2,000,000.

-As you can see here in the photograph, the sanctuary of the church has been completed on the outside of the church.
+As you can see here in the photograph, the exterior sanctuary of the church has been completed.
 Conservation & restoration have restored the chancel to the splendour you see here.
 The windows have been isothermally glazed by Stefan Oidtmann of Germany, who has done a magnificent job in conserving our beautiful stained glass windows.

 South & North Transepts